arkq/bluez-alsa/doc/bluealsad.8.rst

 - **hsp-hs** - Headset
 - **midi** - Bluetooth LE MIDI

-The **hfp-ofono** and **midi** profiles are available only when **bluealsad** was compiled respectively with oFono and BLE-MIDI support.
+The **asha-source**, **hfp-ofono** and **midi** profiles are available only when **bluealsad** was compiled respectively with ASHA, oFono and BLE-MIDI support.

 Enabling HFP over oFono will automatically disable **hfp-hf** and **hfp-ag**.
 Also, it is important to note that BlueZ permits only one service to register the HFP profile, and that service is automatically registered with every HCI device.

-For the A2DP profile, BlueZ allows each HCI device to be registered to a different service, so it is possible to have multiple instances of **bluealsad** offering A2DP support, each with a unique service name given with the ``--dbus=`` option, so long as they are registered to different HCI devices using the ``--device=`` option.
+For the A2DP and ASHA profiles, BlueZ allows each HCI device to be registered to a different service, so it is possible to have multiple instances of **bluealsad** offering ASHA and/or A2DP support, each with a unique service name given with the ``--dbus=`` option, so long as they are registered to different HCI devices using the ``--device=`` option.
 See the EXAMPLES_ below.

 A profile connection does not immediately initiate the audio stream(s); audio can only flow when the profile transport is "acquired".
 Acquisition can only be